-Our seventeenth event 5th April at 7:00pm in The Black Sheep’s basement, with so far two more PhD students presenting their research in 10 minutes:
+Our eighteenth event will be on the 3rd May at 7:00pm in The Black Sheep’s basement (61, Capel Street), with so far two confirmed speaker her research in 10 minutes:

 Looking forward to seeing you all there.
 And as always, if you are interested in taking part in future events as a speaker, which usually take place on the first Wednesday of the month, please contact us at email@example.com!